CGS & CML Reference¶

 Scoped many-relations — materialize: query_scoped / query_scoped_bindings¶

-When a REST API uses a sub-resource URL pattern (/parent/{parent_id}/children) or a scoped list query, declare materialize on the many relation so chain traversal knows which target capability parameters to fill from the parent row.
+When a REST API uses a sub-resource URL pattern (/parent/{parent_id}/children) or a scoped list query, declare materialize on the many relation so chain traversal fills the target capability parameters from the parent row.

-Single scope parameter (query_scoped) — capability names the exact target query / search capability; param is its scope field; the value comes from the parent entity’s id_field (same behavior the runtime historically called “via_param”):
+Single scope parameter (query_scoped) — capability names the exact target query / search; param is its scope field; the value comes from the parent entity's id_field:

 entities: